tower1ight/World/1.People/Groups and Factions/Goblins/Goblins.md

 "Nonsense, I {programed} it to hold that weight, he doesnt like it?
-Good, he'll fix it not my problem" "likely story, fucking guys not gonna do it, you know hell just burry it" *buuurp* fucks bussier than a shit biscut and hald the price, that work will "
+Good, he'll fix it not my problem" "likely story, fucking guys not gonna do it, you know hell just burry it" *buuurp* fucks bussier than a shit biscut and hald the price, that work will go to waste" "what if we just gave it a quarter twist and a support pillar" fucking dick, who said that
+Right now tell me who fuckking said that, no support piullar and it s